 A class action lawsuit has a distinct advantage for situations in which many parties may have been injured, Burton explains.
 “When a defendant’s actions have affected numerous people, the courts could never provide a trial for each of them, and typically the amount involved for any one person is not high enough to justify bringing a case,” he says.
 “Bringing a class action can more efficiently handle numerous claims and make it worthwhile to rectify wrongs committed against many, but in a small amount.”

 Also, the expense of pursuing a class action case—which can cost millions of dollars—is spread among many lawyers in a class action, as opposed to in an individual claim.

 There is also a downside.
 “Class actions can take longer than individual cases and have more procedural hurdles in order to make a recovery,” Burton says.
 “If an individual’s claim is worth enough money and they can find a competent attorney to represent them, it may be best to proceed on your own.”

 He adds, “The common misconception is that defendants are willing to settle class actions with little merit because they fear these cases so much.
 This couldn’t be further from the truth: These cases are hard-fought, and the courts have made it more and more difficult to successfully bring a class action to resolution.”

 Though the process can be lengthy and the payoff—while possibly very large overall—small once divided among all the individual parties, Burton sees another important potential outcome to successful class actions.
 “Changing bad corporate behavior,” he says, “is usually a big reason for bringing these cases.
 If not held accountable, the defendant will continue unfair and illegal practices to their advantage.”

-If you feel that you might be a member of a class action, contact an attorney who is experienced in class action/mass torts laws.
+If you feel that you might be a member of a class action, contact a law firm and speak with a class action attorney who is experienced in class action litigation/mass torts laws.
 For more information on this area of law, see our overview of class action and mass torts.